eepsmedia/plugins/forest/TeacherGuide.md

 ### Pitfalls!

-Studnets easily understand that they are cutting down trees and making money.
-But they may need help understanding the details of what is happening.
+Students easily understand that they are cutting down trees and making money, but they may need help understanding the details of what is happening.

 As much as you can, avoid _telling_ them the answers to their questions, but rather encourage them to figure it out.
 This can be as simple as asking a student's question to the whole class, to see if someone else already knows.
 That way, the "authority" in students' eyes is the game (and themselves) rather than you.

-One example of this kind of thing is the issue of what happens when two teams mark the same tree.
+One example of this is the issue of what happens when two teams mark the same tree.
 Do **not** say, "then the revenue gets split between the teams, but you each pay the cost of sending a crew out."